DavidWalley/nebra/README.md

 # nebra
-Stellarium scripts and other code for analyzing Nebra Sky Disc calendars
+Stellarium Scripts and Other Code for Analyzing Nebra Sky Disc Calendars

 The Nebra Sky Disc and the rhyme "High Diddle Diddle" relate to a procedure for keeping a lunar calendar in sync with the seasons.
 This repo contains code for simulating and analysing potential procedures, and results from some code runs.